raycmorgan/sqlbox/README.md

 };

 User.save(user, function (err, savedUser) {
-  // savedUser has the properties id, revision, createdAt and updatedAt all set });
+  // savedUser has the properties id, createdAt and updatedAt all set });
 ```